Garrett Hampson Preview, Player Props: Marlins vs. Phillies

-Garrett Hampson -- hitting .385 in his past 10 games -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Cristopher Sanchez on the hill, on September 8 at 7:05 PM ET.
+On Saturday, Garrett Hampson (hitting .375 in his past 10 games) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 6:05 PM ET.

-He reached base in his only plate appearance in his most recent game against the Dodgers.

 Garrett Hampson Game Info & Props vs. the Phillies